Darwinism refuted by adverse selection experiments

 speculative than your alternative.

-One has never succeeded in creating such a diversity in other
+One has never succeeded in creating such diversity in other

 animal species, and it is only in the case of dogs that such a